zshannon/XPCDistributedActorSystem/README.md

 # XPCDistributedActorSystem

-An _experimental_ [DistributedActorSystem](https://developer.apple.com/documentation/distributed/distributedactorsystem) for Swift that uses XPC as a transport layer.
+An _experimental_ [DistributedActorSystem](https://developer.apple.com/documentation/distributed/distributedactorsystem) for Swift 6 that uses XPC as a transport layer.

 # Supported platforms

 Works on macOS only (because XPC support on iOS is extremely limited).

+Designed for macOS 15, but might work on earlier versions.

 # Known issues